moshialam/moshialam.github.io/_pages/podcasts.md

 Podcasts can at times offer an engaging and accessible way to grasp the underlying intuition of various econometric methods.
 They aid in building a deeper understanding of these methods and in exploring a wide range of problems through the lens of economics.
 I found the following to be particularly interesting.

+This is a continously evolving list.
+Suggestions are welcome!

 ### RCT:

 - "A Nobel-Prize for Development RCTs!" by David McKenzie [World Bank Blog](https://blogs.worldbank.org/impactevaluations/nobel-prize-development-rcts)